cyclefusion/threat_data/README.md

 ## Stats

 The following are some numbers surrounding Animus activity to date.
-These stats were last updated on February 28, 2015.
+These stats were last updated on March 01, 2015.
 All activity is fully automated.
-* Attacker IP addresses collected: 7391
+* Attacker IP addresses collected: 7445
-* Total SSH attempts observed: 10169316
+* Total SSH attempts observed: 10271107
-* Unique malware samples captured: 257
+* Unique malware samples captured: 258
-* Malicious domains identified: 65
+* Malicious domains identified: 66
-* Unique passwords collected from sensors: 677429
+* Unique passwords collected from sensors: 683991
-* Unique usernames collected from sensors: 5192
+* Unique usernames collected from sensors: 5199
 * SSH library versions observed from SSH bruteforce tools: 80

 ## Features